 This morning we’ll bring you to Cusco airport for your return flight to Lima.
 You’ll be met by a Kuoda host who will take you to Lima’s lovely Miraflores district.
 Although it is going-home day, we don’t believe in wasting it by hanging about the airport!
 Instead, you can eat, drink, or simply stroll around Lima’s lovely seafront Miraflores district.
 When the time comes for you to depart, we’ll bring you to the airport for your return flight.

-If you want to make the Salkantay Trek the centerpiece of your private Peru holiday, contact Kuoda.
-Our travel advisors will help you plan your Peru hiking adventure.
+If you want to make the Salkantay Trek to Machu Picchu the centerpiece of your Peru adventure tour, contact Kuoda.
+Our travel advisors will help and assist you in planning your Peru hiking adventure.

 - Make the most of Peru’s natural beauty with outdoor gourmet picnics, which include scrumptious local dishes as well as restaurant-style trappings such as real glassware, tableware, and a professional waiter.